Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 keeping track of various family events, and those who may not feel entirely at ease with currently available apps for this purpose, such as senior citizens.
-- "FamContact" aspires to serve as a widely accessible, inclusive and user-friendly tool for anyone seeking to maintain and strengthen their family ties through efficient information management.
+- "FamConnect" aspires to serve as a widely accessible, inclusive and user-friendly tool for anyone seeking to maintain and strengthen their family ties through efficient information management.